How to Improve Your Garden Using Last Year’s Lessons

 Before adding the necessary amendments to your garden beds, begin by loosening the soil to a depth of at least 6-12 inches, breaking up any compacted areas.

 Evenly spread the amendments over the soil surface based on your soil test recommendations.
+Use a garden fork or tiller to work the amendments thoroughly into the soil.

 Planning Your Garden from Last Year: zinnia seedlings in greenhouse